desaiaalap/email-assistant/model_pipeline/README.md

   - Make sure your `config.js` has the correct SERVER_URL
   - Verify the OAuth client ID matches between manifest.json and config.js

-- **CSV FILES SETUP (IF GITHUB ACTIONS FAIL)**:
+- **CSV FILES SETUP (IF GITHUB ACTIONS workflow FAIL)**:

-  Our CSV files are set up in dvc too, larger files are fetched up from there.
-You may need to adjust the `Data file paths` section in `model_pipeline/scripts/config.py` to use your csvs.
+  Our CSV files are set up in dvc, larger files are fetched up from there.
+You may need to adjust the `Data file paths` section in `model_pipeline/scripts/config.py` to use your own csvs.
 In the project files mainly SAMPLE & SAMPLE FROM csv are used so adjust them accordingly.
 To run bias_checker.py you will need to make LABELED_SAMPLE_FROM_CSV_PATH which is just FROM column from enron_emails.csv merged with LABELED_SAMPLE_CSV_PATH.
 You will need to make this csv in the model_pipeline/data/ path or just replace it with appropriate one.

 - **Deployment Script Issues**: